Can teenage Boys Appreciate Classical Music?

 Rise at three every morn,

-Milk the cow with the crumpled horn,
+Milk the cow with the crumpled

 Feed the pigs, clean the sty,